deepaktalwardt/interview-prep-cpp-60-days/README.md

 ## Day 2
 ### AlgoExpert
 :large_blue_circle: :star: [max-subset-sum-no-adjacent](AlgoExpert/max-subset-sum-no-adjacent.cpp) _Hint: How can you choose whether or not to include the current value in the maxSum?_
+:large_blue_circle: :star: [number-of-ways-to-make-change](AlgoExpert/number-of-ways-to-make-change.cpp) _Hint: Think: Can I use this denomination to make change for this value?
+If yes, how many ways did previously exist for the remainder?_